Myralie5/Myralie5/README.md

-- 👋 Hi, I’m @Myralie5
+- Hi, I’m Myr
-- 👀 I’m interested in coding!
+- I’m interested in video games
-- 🌱 I’m currently learning how to actually code things
+- I’m currently learning how to actually code things
-- 📫 How to reach me: please don't without my permission
+- please don't try to contact me without my permission
-- 😄 Pronouns: she/her
+- Pronouns: she/her
-- ⚡ Fun fact: I mod stuff because I want all the characters to be happy (:
+- sometimes I wonder if I'm depressed but probably not
+- and then I start thinking about dying
+- and then I stay awake for three hours thinking 'what happens when you die'
+- thanks a lot, brain

 <!---
 Myralie5/Myralie5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.